ryxnSZN/SneakerML/README.md

 # Classifying Images with Vision and Core ML

-Use Vision with Core ML to perform image classification.
+Preprocess photos using the Vision framework and classify them with a Core ML model.

 ## Overview